jemrobinson/shui/README.md

-  --latest               Use the latest available version --spark                Spark version (default: "any") --hadoop               Hadoop version (default: "any") --target               Directory to install into (defaults to current working directory) (default: "cwd")
+  --latest               Use the latest available version --spark                Spark version (default: "any") --hadoop               Hadoop version (default: "any") --target               Directory to install into (default: "cwd")

 GLOBAL OPTIONS
   -h (--help)            Display this help message